jzhou77/flow-examples/README.md

 ```

 So the delay() is internally managed by g_network, which can be viewed as an
 event manager.
-As a result, the main() needs to initialze it (delay.cpp):
+As a result, the main() needs to initialze it (loop.cpp):

 ```cpp
 int main(int argc, char **argv) {